Westfields Sports High School

 Westfields Sports High School (abbreviated as WSHS) is a government-funded co-educational comprehensive and specialist secondary day school, with speciality in sports, located in Fairfield West, a western suburb of Sydney, New South Wales, Australia.

-Established in 1963, the school caters for approximately 1,660 students in 2018, from Year 7 to Year 12, of whom three percent identified as Indigenous Australians and 66 percent were from a language background other than English.
+Established in 1963, the school catered for approximately 1,440 students in 2024, from Year 7 to Year 12, of whom five percent identified as Indigenous Australians and 64 percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Andrew Rogers.

 Westfields Sports High School is a member of the NSW Sports High Schools Association.
 The school sits on a total area of approximately 7 ha.